 In 2007 Kay was awarded the Stanley W. Lindberg Award, which is presented every other year by the Georgia Center for the Book to a person who has made important contributions to the literary culture of Georgia through a lifetime of work and accomplishment.

-In 2011 Kay published the novel Bogmeadow's Wish, a light romantic story about an Georgia man embarked on a magical trip in Ireland to scatter his Irish grandfather’s ashes, and the short story collection The Greats of Cuttercane: The Southern Stories, for which he received another Georgia Author of the Year Award.
-A 2009 recipient of a Georgia Governor's Award in the Humanities, Kay received the Lifetime Achievement Award from the Georgia Writers Association in 2011.
+In 2011 Kay published the novel Bogmeadow's Wish, a light romantic story about an Georgia man embarked on a magical trip in Ireland to scatter his Irish grandfather’s ashes, and the short story collection The Greats of Cuttercane, for which he received another Georgia Author of the Year Award.
+A 2009 recipient of a Georgia Governor's Award in the Humanities, Kay received a Lifetime Achievement Award from the Georgia Writers Association in 2011.
+Kay's most recent novels are Song of the Vagabond Bird: A Story of Obsession (2014), which is set in South Carolina therapy retreat, and The King Who Made Paper Flowers, a modern political parable set in Savannah.

 The Book of Marie.
 Macon, Ga.: Mercer University Press, 2007.